How to Live Stream Conferences and Virtual Meetings [2024 Update]

-With live streaming software, organizers don’t have to wait for the pandemic to subside before once again planning their conferences.
+With live streaming software, event organizers are not restricted by geographical limitations, logistical challenges, or travel expenses.
 Instead, they can plan and execute their conferences on time — and often for less cost — with the potential to reach an even larger audience.

-Let’s take a look at what live streaming and VOD software can do for conferences, as well as some key features to look for in the technology used to execute a live streaming conference.
+Let’s take a look at what live streaming and VOD software can do for virtual conferences, as well as some key features to look for in the technology used to execute live streaming conferences.

 Table of Contents